BWibo/3dcitydb-mkdocs/docs/compatibility.md

 automatically converts data between versions where possible and offers additional options to handle differences on-the-fly when automatic conversion is not feasible (see [below](#handle-citygml-version-differences)).

-The same applies to CityJSON: Data can be managed without loss when the same CityJSON version is used for import and export, but changing versions may lead to data loss.
+The same applies to CityJSON: data can be managed without loss when using the same CityJSON version for both import and export.
+However, changing versions may result in data loss unless automatic conversion is possible.
+Note that CityJSON is a JSON-based encoding of a subset of the CityGML data model.
+As such, it is less expressive than the GML/XML encoding of CityGML, which may also contribute to data loss when switching between CityJSON and GML/XML.

 ## Migrate CityGML or CityJSON data